adaamko/POTATO/README.md

 ## Built systems

-We also provide already built rule-systems with POTATO (e.g. our paper _Offensive text detection on English Twitter with deep learning models and rule-based systems_ for the HASOC2021 shared task).
+To get started with rule-systems we provide rule-based features prebuilt with POTATO on different datasets(e.g. our paper _Offensive text detection on English Twitter with deep learning models and rule-based systems_ for the HASOC2021 shared task).
 If you are interested in that, you can go under _features/_ for more info!

 ## Install and Quick Start
 ### Setup